wdeamon/kategoricar/README.md

-Python script for scraping information about MBO and storing them.
+Python script for scraping informations from HZZO site.

-Its using sqlite for storing data.
+its using server for database managment and web scraping.
+Client is just for capturing patient mbo,sending it to server for cheching and displaying resultat's.
+Client can be used on my computer on lan network.

+Check server and client source code for more data and changing port's and ip's.